Gajol/ApplicationArchitecture/ARA/ARA-Goals.md

   - message-oriented over transactions.
 An interesting video presentation on "*[Why to use Events by Avdi Grimm - Nordic JS No Return: Moving beyond transactions](Nhttps://avdi.codes/talks/no-return/)*".

-### Composable ERP and HR Enterprise - Gartner

-[Gartner - The Future of Enterprise Resource Planning (ERP) is Composable](https://www.gartner.com/document/3991664)[^Guidance-9] defines a *Composable ERP* as an adaptive technology strategy that enables the foundational administrative and operational digital capabilities for an enterprise to keep up with the pace of business change.
-This strategy delivers a core of composable applications and, as a service, software platforms that are highly configurable, interoperable, and flexible to adapt to future modern technology.

-The key Gartner recommendations are valid for ERP and HR modernization initiatives:
-- [ ]  Define business capabilities through road mapping exercises
-- [ ]  Reduce reliance on customizations and proprietary-ERP
-- [ ]  Continuously deliver incremental business value in a modular mode
-- [ ]  Build an ERP team with wide-ranging skills (Adopt a DevOps for ERP).
-Ensure adequate skill development and training

 ## Goal: Testability, Testable Applications and Automation

-Testing applications and groups of applications effectively and efficiently requires analysis and design.
-The application development needs to include capabilities to facilitate testability.
+Testing applications and groups of applications effectively and efficiently requires planning, analysis and design.
+The application development cycle must include developing capabilities to facilitate testability.
 Testing scopes vary based on developer testing and quality assurance testing.
 QA testing often involves elaborate efforts to setup a system (install, configure and provision) for a single test case.

+The desired outcomes of this guidance is to:
+1. have a suite of automated testing that can be executed at modular levels on a component(s) or system
+1. toolsets to help in the setup, data-loading and test-validation of test suites
+1. integration of testcases into the CI/CD pipeline
+1. a library of version-controlled testcases available for agile teams to use

+### Guidance : Shift-Left Testing

-- Automation:  Adopt the[Microsoft - Shift Left Testing](https://docs.microsoft.com/en-us/devops/develop/shift-left-make-testing-fast-reliable)) DevOps of automation while shifting-left the integration and quality testing.
+The guidance is to adopt the [*Microsoft - Shift Left Testing*](https://docs.microsoft.com/en-us/devops/develop/shift-left-make-testing-fast-reliable)) DevOps of automation while shifting-left the integration and quality testing.
 Automation should accommodate the CI/CD concepts, as well as the ability to provision and validate tests across multiple environments.

 The following principles are copied from Microsoft Shift Left Testing[^Guidance-6]
-  - Write tests at lowest level possible.
+  - __Low Level Tests__: Write tests at lowest level possible.
 Favour unit tests over functional tests.
 When functional tests fail, consider if unit tests should be more comprehensive.
-  - Write-once, run anywhere (DRY - Do Not Repeat yourself):  Tests should be written to work in any environment (Dev, Sig, Prod).
+  - __Reusable Tests__: Write-once, run anywhere (DRY - Do Not Repeat yourself):  Tests should be written to work in any environment (Dev, Sig, Prod) by consuming configuration of the environment.
-  - Design Product for Testability.
+  - __Design Product for Testability__.
 Discuss how the system is testable during peer-reviews and Technology Review Board (TRB) reviews.
+Include these user-stories early in the agile development cycle (Shift-Left)
-  - Test Code is a product.
+  - __Test Code is a product__.
 Treat the software used to automate testcases as code.
 The code is version-controlled, and discoverable (i.e., it exists in close proximity to the application code
-  - Test ownership follows application software ownership.
+  - __Test ownership follows application software ownership__.
 The software development team owns creating automated tests for not only unit-tests but boundary/integration tests.
+Embrace the DevOps mentality of owning the system through to production deployment.

 Recommendation:

 - [ ] SDLC Checklist: FY 22/23:  The Quality Assurance Working Group and the SDLC Working Group should consider formalizing the above principles and guidance as part of the new SDLC process, milestones and checklist.

+### Guidance : Test-Driven Development

 Adopt development methodologies like test driven development (TDD) that predates DevOps.
-How TDD abd DevOps are related is well described in the article '*TDD for a DevOps World*[^Guidance-7] - summary:
+How TDD and DevOps are related is well described in the article '*TDD for a DevOps World*[^Guidance-7] - summary:
 - TDD is clearly a quality enhancing practice.
 I
 - TDD is a really good way to mitigate the risks of defects
 - TDD is increases the chances of actually achieving the resilient and rugged code that needs to withstand the increasing demands of a DevOps world where expectations are much higher.

+Caution:  TDD can be burdoning on a development process.
+TDD applied in meaningful areas is useful and worthwhile.

-## Goal: Future Proof Technology
+## Goal: Cloud-Native - Future Proof Technology
-The [MACH Aliance](https://machalliance.org/) was announced in December 2021.
+The [MACH Aliance](https://machalliance.org/)[^Guidance-8] was announced in December 2021.
 AWS, MongoDB and others are associated with this alliance.
-This alliance defines the strategy, allow container and micro-service focused, still identifies key-concepts for use within our data-centre applications; namely modular, API-based and headless (i.e., )
+This alliance defines the strategy, allow container and micro-service focused, still identifies key-concepts for use within our data-centre applications; namely modular, API-based and headless (i.e., ).
+This alliance is for cloud-native applications (CNA), and is worthwhile reading for CNA development.

 This manifesto is "*Future proof enterprise technology and propel current and future digital experiences*".
 MACH aligns with the GC EARB directions[^Guidance-5]: